The New Year Marketing Campaigns Honours

-After all that counting down Outside the Box is happy to wish you all a Happy New Year and welcome you into 2015!
-As always it looks set to be a busy year in marketing, so to start off we take a look at those who made it onto the New Year Honours list this year…
+After all that counting down Think OTB is happy to wish you all a Happy New Year and welcome you into 2015!
+As always it looks set to be a busy year in marketing.
+So, to start off we take a look at those who made it onto the New Year marketing campaigns honour list this year…

 Best New Brand of 2014; Haig Club

-In a crowded and highly competitive industry such as the marketing of alcohol and beverages, it is perhaps more difficult than most arenas to compete with well-established industry giants and make a mark on audiences.
+Marketing alcohol and beverages means working in a crowded and highly competitive industry.
+It is perhaps more difficult than most arenas to compete with well-established industry giants and make a mark on audiences.
 Add to this a product with a somewhat outdated image and long-standing preconceptions such as Scotch whisky, most marketers and brands alike would see a challenging outlook ahead.
-Yet this is exactly the market that confronted Haig Club, which has this week been voted best new brand of 2014 by The Drum!
+Yet this is exactly the market that confronted Haig Club.
+This brand has just been voted best new brand of 2014 by The Drum!

-Belonging to drinks-giant Diageo, Haig Club has set out to reinvigorate and revitalise the Scotch whisky image and the wider industry as a whole, aiming to reverse the almost 30% decrease in Scottish whisky sales by targeting a wider audience of non-whisky drinkers and challenging conventional perceptions about the drink.
-With a star studded line up to augment the brand’s appeal including front man David Beckham and iconic film director Guy Ritchie working behind the scenes to direct the marketing launch, Haig Club has successfully injected sex appeal, glamour and excitement into a previously tired and grey marketing environment.
+Belonging to drinks-giant Diageo, Haig Club has set out to reinvigorate and revitalise the Scotch whisky image.
+They’re also trying to spruce up the wider industry as a whole.
+The company aims to reverse the almost 30% decrease in Scottish whisky sales.
+They’re targeting a wider audience of non-whisky drinkers and challenging conventional perceptions about the drink.
+Ads feature a star studded line up to augment the brand’s appeal including front man David Beckham and iconic film director Guy Ritchie working behind the scenes to direct the marketing launch.
+Haig Club has successfully injected sex appeal, glamour and excitement into a previously tired and grey marketing environment.

 Brand to watch this year; P&G

-P&G, or Procter and Gamble Co. to give it its full name, is perhaps one of the largest FMCG companies in the world, managing household names such as Ariel, Braun, Olay and Pampers and consistently leading the way in innovative marketing campaigns and iconic branding.
-With such a long standing history of success and arguably matched only by its major competitor Unilever, P&G recorded sales of over $83 billion in 2014 and remains one of the most desirable companies to work for with a less than 1% applicant success rate.
+P&G, or Procter and Gamble Co. to give it its full name, is perhaps one of the largest FMCG companies in the world.
+They manage household names such as Ariel, Braun, Olay and Pampers.
+They consistently lead the way in innovative marketing campaigns and iconic branding.
+With such a long standing history of success and arguably matched only by its major competitor Unilever, P&G recorded sales of over $83 billion in 2014.
+It remains one of the most desirable companies to work for with a less than 1% applicant success rate.

 Yet despite this phenomenal success P&G has announced that throughout 2015 the company will be removing 100 of its brands in an effort to streamline and restructure its business.
-With an aim to become more nimble and increase the speed of growth, P&G have made an incredibly bold and important move away from its former strategy of infinite expansion of brand acquisitions that will have a drastic impact on the near future of the business.
-As one of the world’s biggest advertisers and a key opinion leader in the marketing industry, this shift in strategy is undoubtedly one to watch, not only to track the benefits to be reaped for P&Gs remaining brands but to see if other key players in marketing will follow suit and spark a change in direction for a number of brands and organisations alike.
+They aim to become more nimble and increase the speed of growth.
+P&G have made an incredibly bold and important move away from its former strategy of infinite expansion of brand acquisitions.
+This will have a drastic impact on the near future of the business.
+As one of the world’s biggest advertisers and a key opinion leader in the marketing industry, this shift in strategy is undoubtedly one to watch.
+We’ll track the benefits to be reaped for P&Gs remaining brands eagerly this year.
+We will also look to see if other key players in marketing will follow suit and spark a change in direction for other companies.

 THE Agency of the year; adam&EveDDB

-Some of their best known work will be easily recognisable to marketers and the general public alike, including the advert which took the Christmas season by storm; John Lewis’ Monty the Penguin.
-With now over 22 million views on YouTube and having dominated both the online and in-store Christmas experience, Monty the Penguin caused ripples throughout the marketing industry and was loved by the nation.
-Here at OTB Monty even featured in our countdown to Christmas blog as the campaign launched in early November, a campaign which surely topped off a successful year for adam&eveDDB.
-What’s next for the agency we will have to wait and see, but if the Drum’s nomination hasn’t given you enough to love about adam&eveDDB, the fact that they share OTB’s agency colours must surely tip the balance!
+Some of their best known work will be easily recognisable to marketers and the general public alike.
+We have to talk about the advert which took the Christmas season by storm; John Lewis’ Monty the Penguin.
+It has over 22 million views on YouTube and dominated both the online and in-store Christmas experience.
+Monty the Penguin caused ripples throughout the marketing industry and was loved by the nation.
+Monty even featured in our countdown to Christmas blog as the campaign launched in early November.
+This campaign surely topped off a successful year for adam&eveDDB.
+What’s next for the agency we will have to wait and see!
+If the Drum’s nomination hasn’t given you enough to love about adam&eveDDB, the fact that they share Think OTB’s agency colours must surely tip the balance!